 What to do in Oaxaca at night

 When the sun goes down, Oaxaca stays fun.
-Things to do in Oaxaca at night include drinking mezcal, salsa dancing, drinking corona, listening to music, and drinking more mezcal.
+Things to do in Oaxaca at night include drinking mezcal, salsa dancing, drinking corona, eating street food, listening to music, and drinking more mezcal.

 Go to a Gig or Event